Meet the Therapist

 Another chance.

 If you’re currently facing an especially difficult period or transition in your life, I strongly recommend taking the time you need to pause.
 Give yourself a chance to sort things out.
 Finally and fully experience your emotions that need to be expressed.
 Allow yourself to feel really listened to, accepted, and understood.
-Discover what’s really true for you — your true “Self”.
+Discover what’s really true for you — your true “Self” — both emotionally and spiritually.
 Gain the clarity you need to take the next right step forward in your life — at the pace that’s right for you.

 Trauma-Informed Therapist

-To date, I’ve completed training in EMDR Therapy (Eye Movement Desensitization and Reprocessing) from the Maiberger Institute in Boulder, Colorado.
+To date, I’ve completed the required training in EMDR Therapy (Eye Movement Desensitization and Reprocessing) from the Maiberger Institute in Boulder, Colorado in order to offer this modality.
 EMDR is an evidence based, integrative, trauma treatment therapy that assists people heal from traumatic events as well as life disturbing experiences.
-I have also completed the training and supervision required to be considered a Level 3 AEDP therapist (Accelerated Experiential Dynamic Psychotherapy).
+I have also completed extensive advanced training and supervision required to be considered a Level 3 AEDP therapist (Accelerated Experiential Dynamic Psychotherapy).

 I greatly value these integrative therapy models which recognize and utilize somatic (body-awareness), emotion-centered, relational, attachment, and dynamic theories.
 Comprehensive in scope, these models provide in-depth experiential processing of difficult emotional and relational experiences as well as positive experiences to help you discover (or rediscover!) what has always been strong and resilient within you.
 Together, both approaches offer effective ways to process and heal repetitive patterns that have kept you feeling stuck, and help undo the aloneness you can feel when facing an unbearable situation or memory.
 As healing and transformation take place, you can come to experience a more open-hearted and authentic state of being, and ultimately, feel more fully alive, capable, and whole as you move forward in your life.
 For more information about the AEDP model, please visit www.aedpinstitute.org .